 In the movie “The break up” its so obvious they both where not prepared to compromise.
 Instead they felt that it was a game of who can get one over on the other.
 No respect but lots of animosity, how immature some might say, for a relationship is a partnership and there will be bumps in the road.
 I like how Helen Mirren puts it, she says “marriage is a partnership, and you sometimes need to negotiate certain things”.

 To put it simply, approach your spouse and ask “How do you think we can fix things”, rather than approaching with a statement that points the finger or casts a judgement on the other person.
 Ask, don’t attack or accuse.
-This is the art of compromise for you are showing your partner that you care, and trust me, we’ve seen many relationships restore with just that little thing of compromise, for sometimes listening will get better results than talking.
+This is the art of compromise for you are showing your partner that you care, and trust me, I’ve seen relationships restore with just that little thing of compromise, for sometimes listening will get better results than talking.
+If its too hard then maybe involve a mediator.
+Just don’t give up.
 Hope this helps and please do share your thoughts below.